Talent to highlight your skills

 • Offer a tool for highlighting the most relevant skills on a CV.
 The underlying idea is to attract the attention of HR departments, but also to quickly create tailor-made CVs for a specific job, with an assistant supporting the candidate not only in terms of content (professional experience is rewritten according to the skills selected) but also in terms of form (by adapting the style, for example, according to the sector of activity).
 Among the challenges faced by the team: prioritising skills, or the best way to name and label a skill.
 One of the next steps they had in mind was the idea of displaying the skills that candidates still lacked in the form of cards, leaving them free to select the ones they wanted to develop.

-To carry out their developments, participants had access to datasets from ADEM and ESCO.
+To carry out their developments, participants had access to datasets from ADEM, ESCO and Eurostat/Web Intelligence Hub.
 Some went further afield, for example into the datasets of the Digital Learning Hub in Luxembourg.

 In addition to strict coding skills, particular attention has often been paid to the interfaces, from data visualisation in the form of mapping or networked bubbles to voice communication with a Chatbot capable of refining job searches in line with ESCO skills.
 A prototype mobile app, already well advanced, was also unveiled.